grafana/mimir/docs/sources/mimir/operators-guide/deploy-grafana-mimir/jsonnet/migrate-from-microservices-to-read-write.md

 ---
 description:
-  Learn how to migrate from a cluster deployed with as microservices to a cluster in read-write mode.
+  Migrate from a cluster deployed with as microservices to one in read-write mode.
 menuTitle: Migrate from microservices to read-write mode
 title: Migrate from microservices to read-write mode without downtime
 weight: 40